 At Halloween, decorations and costumes surround us depicting ghosts, goblins, devils, and the like.
-We get a visual illustration of something we know from scripture to be real, but often fail to recognize in our everyday lives: we are fighting a real battle.
+We get a visual illustration of something we know from scripture to be real but often fail to recognize within our everyday lives: we are fighting a real battle.
 Our battle is against “the cosmic powers of this present darkness, against the spiritual forces of evil in the heavenly places” (Eph.
 6:12).
-Halloween reminds us, as Paul does in Ephesians 6, to be on guard against these forces and to robe ourselves in the “armor of God” against them.
+As Paul does in Ephesians 6, Halloween reminds us to be on guard against these forces and robe ourselves in the “armor of God” against them.
 Fuller Seminary’s Richard Mouw remarks:

 …Halloween is one important occasion for reminding ourselves that the power of the Evil One is still with us.
 Scary faces will not keep him at bay.
 But they can be a reminder of the need to be on guard against his wiles.
 With all of our advanced technologies, we still have not found automatic ways to resist him.
 The struggle is a spiritual one, but sometimes spiritual battles can be assisted by visible reminders of the Enemy’s presence.
 After all, Luther threw ink bottles at the Devil, even though he did not really think he could hit him!
 With that in mind, we should feel free to carve some scary faces on some pumpkins this time of year.